 The Agency's principal source of revenue is from dues contributions received from its member agencies.
-The total revenue received from this source for the fiscal year was \$446,874.
-Revenues for the Agency matched the budget, which is the result of member agencies contributing required assessments, with the exception of the budgeted white areas contributions that were not charged during the year.
+The total revenue received from this source for the fiscal year was \$482,358 and are \$35,484 higher than in the previous year.